UKCloud/documentation/articles/connectivity/conn-faq-janet.md

 ## How do I get a Janet connection via the UKCloud Assured OFFICIAL security domain?

-To place an order for a Janet connection, please raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal or speak to your Service Delivery Manager.
+To place an order for a Janet connection, please raise a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 ## Can I get a Janet connection via the UKCloud Elevated OFFICIAL security domain?